tomossmith/MS3-Foodie/README.md

         - The website administrator must be able to find the administrator tools when logged into the site.

-            When a user is logged into the site with administrator privilidges, the navigation bar displays additional links that are options only available to an administrator.
+            When a user is logged into the site with administrator privileges, the navigation bar displays additional links that are options only available to an administrator.
             The tools that the administrator requires in order to manage the site are listed within the dropdown link 'Manage Site' shown on the navigation bar.

             <img src="readme-images/testing-wag1.png" alt="administrator navigation bar" width="80%">